bartificer/programming-by-stealth/docs/pbs42.md

 function(cs){ return cs ? false : true; }, // always invert the state
 ```

-If we now re-load `sample.html` in our browser we can see `.step()` in action by entering the following in the JavaScript console:
+If we now reload `sample.html` in our browser, we can see `.step()` in action by entering the following in the JavaScript console:

 ```javascript
 sampleCA.step();